 We claim that there exists a quasiconformal homeomorphism $\mathfrak{g}$ from the pinched fundamental annulus $Y_{\cE}$ onto the pinched fundamental annulus $Y_{B_d}$ which continuously agrees with $\mathfrak{g}$ already defined.
 Once this claim is established, we can use the equivariance property of $\mathfrak{g}$ on the boundaries of the pinched annuli (more precisely, the fact that $\mathfrak{g}$ conjugates the action of $\cE$ to that of $B_d$ on the boundaries of their fundamental pinched annuli) to lift it under the iterates of $\cE$ and $B_d$, and obtain a quasiconformal homeomorphism of $\D$ with a quasisymmetric extension to $\mathbb{S}^1$.
-By construction, this map $\mathfrak{g}$ would conjugate the restriction of $\cE$ on the closure of a relative neighborhood of $\mathbb{S}^1\setminus \cE^{-1}(1)$ to the restriction of $B_d$ on the closure of a relative neighborhood of $\mathbb{S}^1\setminus B_d^{-1}(1)$.
+By construction, this map $\mathfrak{g}$ would conjugate the restriction of $\cE$ to a one-sided pinched neighbourhood of $\mathbb{S}^1$ (pinched at the points of $\cE^{-1}(1)$) to the restriction of $B_d$ to a one-sided pinched neighbourhood of $\mathbb{S}^1$ (pinched at the points of $B_d^{-1}(1)$).

 We now proceed to prove the quasiconformal interpolation claim.
 Note that the boundaries of $Y_{\cE}, Y_{B_d}$ are piecewise smooth.
 Moreover, since the branches of $\cE$ at the break-points of its domain of definition admit local analytic extensions, it follows that the smooth pieces of the outer boundary curves of $Y_{\cE}, Y_{B_d}$ meet at positive angles except at the point $1$.
 Quasiconformality of $\mathfrak{g}: \mathfrak{T}\to \overline{\mathcal{P}}$ at $1$ now translates to the fact that $\mathfrak{g}:\partial Y_{\cE}\to\partial Y_{B_d}$ is quasisymmetric away from $1$.
-Thus, the existence of the desired quasiconformal interpolating map outside a neighborhood of $1$ follows by the Ahlfors-Beurling extension theorem.
+Thus, the existence of the desired quasiconformal interpolating map outside a neighbourhood of $1$ follows by the Ahlfors-Beurling extension theorem.
 It remains to justify that a similar quasiconformal interpolation can also be performed near $1$, where the boundaries of the pinched fundamental annuli subtend zero angles (i.e., they form cusps).
 By symmetry of the situation, it suffices to demonstrate this for the top cusps.
 To facilitate the construction of this interpolating map, we will now perform changes of coordinates that carry the point $1$ (both in the $\cE-$plane and in the $B_d-$plane) to the point at $\infty$.